CodyFlame/CodyFire/README.md

 ## How to setup

-As CodyFire automatically detects which environment you're on I suggest you to use this awesome feature 👏
+As CodyFire automatically detects which environment you're on and I suggest you to definitely use this awesome feature 👏

 ```swift
 import CodyFire